About Jon Wollenhaupt Photography

 I began as a street photographer in 1999 in San Francisco, where I also developed an interest in photojournalistic work.
 For several years, I provided photography services to corporations, government agencies, news and media outlets, and not-for-profit entities.
 For those organizations, my photography supported news stories, helped to build online communities, captured events, and supported organizational marketing and public relations goals.

 Education: I have a degree in Fine Art from Grossmont College in San Diego and completed additional studies in studio arts at San Francisco State University.
-To further my professional development, I have taken workshops and classes with the following organizations: The Harvey Milk Photography Center in San Francisco, The Los Angles Center of Photography, and The Santa Fe Photographic Workshops.
+To further my professional development, I have taken workshops and classes with the following organizations:

 Since 2010, my focus has been on the development of my portfolio in the following project areas: